 In love with your new hair color but unsure of how to care for it?
-Here are 7 effortless tips to care for your color treated hair.
+Here is a guide with 7 effortless tips to care for your color treated hair.

 1. Use a sulfate free shampoo.